openedx/frontend-app-admin-portal/README.md

-# edx-portal
+# frontend-app-admin-portal

 ## Overview
-edx-portal is a frontend that provides branded learning experiences as well as a dashboard for enterprise learning administrators.
+frontend-app-admin-portal is a frontend that provides branded learning experiences as well as a dashboard for enterprise learning administrators.

 ## Setting up a dev environment